regiregi22/ARMA-3/README.md

 "D:\Steam\steamapps\common\Arma 3\arma3server_x64.exe" "-profiles=D:\Steam\steamapps\common\Arma 3\MyArmaServer" "-config=D:\Steam\steamapps\common\Arma 3\MyArmaServer\server.cfg" "-cfg=D:\Steam\steamapps\common\Arma 3\MyArmaServer\basic.cfg" -mod="@xxx;@yyy" -name=myserver -port=2302 -world=empty -hugePages -noLogs -malloc=tbb4malloc_bi_x64 -skipIntro -noSplash -noPause -noPauseAudio -loadMissionToMemory -limitFPS=140 -setThreadCharacteristics

+// -noLogs - Disables RPT logging.
+// -netlog - Enables multiplayer network traffic logging (creates net.log file).
+// -ranking="D:\Steam\steamapps\common\Arma 3\MyArmaServer\ranking.log"
 // -autoInit - This will break the Arma_3_Mission_Parameters function, so do not use it when you work with mission parameters.
-// -netlog - Enables multiplayer network traffic logging.
 // -serverMod= - Loads the specified sub-folders for different server-side (not broadcasted to clients) mods.
 // -filePatching - Add only if needed, like if using "userconfig/cba_settings.sqf"
-// -ranking="D:\Steam\steamapps\common\Arma 3\MyArmaServer\ranking.log"
 // -loadMissionToMemory - Server will load mission into memory on first client downloading it.
 Then it keeps it pre-processed pre-cached in memory for next clients, saving some server CPU cycles.
 // -bandwidthAlg=2 - Uses a new experimental networking algorithm that might be better than the default one.
 Seems to be better without it.
 // -limitFPS=300 - Start parameter to adjust server FPS limit between 5-1000 FPS (default 50).